Complex Trauma: the Tavistock Model (D19)

 This course is intended to be undertaken on a part-time basis, with approximately six hours of face-to-face activity taking place in the Tavistock Centre each week.
 This includes the weekly experiential group and clinical sessions in the Trauma Service.
 Where possible, we hope to be able to offer some flexibility in terms of these timings, and in the timings of weekly supervision groups, recognizing that these will need to fit into therapists’ already busy working week.

-For the academic year 2025/26, the experiential group and lectures will take place in the Tavistock Centre on Tuesday afternoons at 2.00pm and 3.30pm respectively.
+For the academic year 2026/27, the lectures and experiential group will take place in the Tavistock Centre on Tuesday afternoons at 2pm and 3.30pm respectively.
 Clinical sessions can be arranged to take place on the same day, or on another day.
 Supervision groups will take place online, and there will be three sessions to choose between, spread throughout the week.
-Trauma Service team meetings take place on Mondays at 2.00pm, and course participants will be required to attend a minimum of one meeting per month – presenting a patient in a team meeting once over the course of the two years.
+Trauma Service team meetings take place on Mondays at 2pm, and course participants will be required to attend a minimum of one meeting per month – presenting a patient in a team meeting once over the course of the two years.

 There is growing evidence of the need for therapists to be able to adapt their traditional psychoanalytic stance to work with traumatised patients.
 Many traditional trainings cannot give sufficient emphasis to trauma, considering its ubiquity in clinical work.

 This course offers a sound clinical training to work as a trauma therapist within a psychoanalytic frame.
-It will support therapists in their current practice, while also introducing new possibilities for working in the trauma field.
+It will support you in your current practice, while also introducing new possibilities for working in the trauma field.

 Why study with us?